aiman-al-masoud/deixiscript/docs/notes/notes.md

 # 2023/03/28 TODO

 button is HTMLButtonElement. div is HTMLDivElement. element is HTMLElement.
+(DONE but directly in lexemes.ts)

 remove ungainly "proto of" part.
+(DONE)

 For easier debugging: (DONE)
 * manually start tests with keystroke return wrapped object from brain.query()